microsoft/r-server-hospital-length-of-stay/contents.md

 - [**Data**](#copy-of-input-datasets)  This contains the copy of the input data.
 - [**R**](#model-development-in-r)  This contains the R code to simulate the input datasets, pre-process them, create the analytical datasets, train the models, and score the data.
+- [**Python**](#model-development-in-python)  This contains the Python code to simulate the input datasets, pre-process them, create the analytical datasets, train the models, and score the data.
 - [**Resources**](#resources-for-the-solution-packet) This directory contains other resources for the solution package.
-- [**SQLR**](#operationalize-in-sql-2016) This contains the T-SQL code to pre-process the datasets, train the models, identify the champion model and provide recommendations.
+- [**SQLR**](#operationalize-in-sql-r) This contains the T-SQL code with R to pre-process the datasets, train the models, identify the champion model and provide recommendations.
 It also contains a PowerShell script to automate the entire process, including loading the data into the database (not included in the T-SQL code).

-In this template with SQL Server R Services, two versions of the implementation:

-1. [**Model Development in R IDE**](#model-development-in-r)  .
-Run the R code in R IDE (e.g., RStudio, R Tools for Visual Studio).
-2. [**Operationalize in SQL**](#operationalize-in-sql-2016).
-Run the SQL code in SQL Server using SQLR scripts from SSMS or from the PowerShell script.
+- [**SQLPy**](#operationalize-in-sql-python) This contains the T-SQL code with Python to pre-process the datasets, train the models, identify the champion model and provide recommendations.
+It also contains a PowerShell script to automate the entire process, including loading the data into the database (not included in the T-SQL code).

 ### Copy of Input Datasets